Plastic Surgery Addiction

-As with any addiction, plastic surgery addiction escalates after an initial experience.
+As with any addiction, plastic surgery addiction begins with an initial, positive experience.
 When someone who lives with debilitating insecurity feels better about their appearance after their first operation, they may decide to have another one to correct another “flaw.”
 As soon as plastic surgery becomes the solution to negative self-perception, some people will sign up for as many procedures as they can afford.
 Some plastic surgery addicts even try to modify themselves to look like someone else, such as a celebrity they admire.

 What Are the Risks of Plastic Surgery?

-Plastic surgery is intended to enhance and improve certain features of the body.
+Plastic surgery is typically intended to enhance and improve certain features of the body.
 Therefore, the purpose of plastic surgery is to make someone feel more attractive and confident.
-In a medical sense, plastic surgery is never necessary and should always be a free choice.
+In a medical sense, most plastic surgery is not necessary, although there are medical benefits to some procedures, such as rhinoplasty and cleft palate repair.
+Plastic surgery should always be a free choice.
 Aside from the risks that accompany any medical operation, there is nothing inherently wrong with plastic surgery as long as the surgeon is competent and the patient has realistic expectations.